Subscribe by Email

 He has appeared in many other festivals and events including Belfast Book Festival, Book Week Scotland, Dublin Book Festival, International Literature Festival Dublin, ISLA Festival, Listowel Writers’ Week, London Literature Festival (The Southbank Centre), Mountains to Sea (Dun Laoghaire), European Poetry Festival (Norway), Poets Live (Paris), Pafos2017 European Capital of Culture, and Red Line Book Festival (South Dublin).

 He is the poetry editor at gorse journal, “the most vital & outward-looking of Irish literary journals”, and associated imprint Gorse Editions.
 He commissioned and edited in full the special issue 10 of gorse, a mixed-media, book-in-a-box issue in response to 'the readymade' in literature, with contributions from poets, writers and artists from across Europe and North America.
-In 2023 he is guest-editing the 45th edition of the annual Stony Thursday Poetry Book, published by the Limerick County Council Arts Office.
+In 2023 he guest-edited the 45th edition of the annual Stony Thursday Poetry Book, published by the Limerick County Council Arts Office.
 He also co-edited the bilingual, translation-exchange anthology Centrifugal: Contemporary Poetry of Guadalajara and Dublin, published in 2014 by Mexico City’s EBL-Cielo Abierto with support from Conaculta - Mexico’s National Council for Culture and the Arts.
 Between 2008 and 2010 he was the Dublin regional editor of Succour magazine.

 In September 2014 he produced and co-curated the transnational project and 10-day tour Yes But Are We Enemies, which was in receipt of a Touring Award from the Arts Council of Ireland, and which focused on poetry in collaboration and involved more than 40 contemporary poets from Ireland and England.
 In January 2016 he co-founded Phonica, a multidisciplinary performance series with an emphasis on 'word' and 'sound' which he co-directs, and which has been in receipt of financial and operational support from the Arts Council of Ireland, Dublin City Council, Poetry Ireland, Smock Alley Theatre, The Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, and The Complex (Smithfield), as well as a range of international partners including Arts Council England and Miðstöð íslenskra bókmennta (Icelandic Literature Centre).
 In 2019 he co-curated the hybrid digital/physical exhibition 'Form Ever Follows Function' at Illuminations Gallery (Maynooth University).
-He also produced and programmed the closing event of the 2019 edition of European Poetry Festival at Riverbank Arts Centre, Newbridge, Co Kildare, and then again post-pandemic in the summer of 2022.
+He also produced and programmed the closing event of the 2019 edition of European Poetry Festival at Riverbank Arts Centre, Newbridge, Co Kildare, and then again post-pandemic in the summer of 2022, and again in 2024.

 Christodoulos Makris was born in Nicosia in 1971, and since 1991 he has lived and worked in Manchester, London and, from 2001, in Dublin.